stanleyguevara/win10-bluetooth-headphones/README.md

 Well, you  can bind the script to some media keyboard button or use [Autohotkey](https://www.autohotkey.com/) to do some fancy shortcut.

+The simplest option (that I'm using) is binding the `toggle.vbs` script to some media key using [this method](https://ashish.vashisht.net/2008/01/configuring-keyboard-multimedia-keys.html)

 # So how does it work?

 Win10 automatically disconnects BT device after all services the device offers are disabled.